Marija-Kov/Workout-Mate/NOTES.md

 Cast to ObjectId failed for value "undefined" (type string) at path "_id" for model "User".

+- Diagnostics:

-* json.user and user.id (useUpdateUser) return undefined after the crop area is changed - which indicates that user.id is lost after crop area is changed.
+json.user and user.id (useUpdateUser) return undefined after the crop area is changed - which indicates that user.id is lost after crop area is changed.

+- Solution:

-* Wrapping updateUser function in React.useCallback preserves the value of user.id between the renders and no errors are thrown.
+Wrapping updateUser function in React.useCallback preserves the value of user.id between the renders and no errors are thrown.

-2. When file selection dialogue is closed, an error is logged in the console.

-Ideally, if there is an existing selected file, closing the dialogue shouldn't reset the file input value.
+2. SOLVED - Once the profile picture is changed, new workout can't be created before the page is refreshed - error 401.

+- Diagnostics:

+Logging user.token at update profile request returns the token.

+Logging user.token at create workout request right after update profile request returns undefined.

+Logging user.token from the Navbar (parent component to WorkoutForm and UserSettings) returns the token once the page is loaded, but returns undefined right after the update profile request is made.

+Therefore: something that happens during update profile causes the token to 'disappear'.

+Logging action.payload in case "UPDATE" of authReducer in AuthContext confirms that the token isn't in the payload i.e. not sent back with the server response.

+- Solution:

+Sending user.token as authorization in patch request headers in useUpdateUser hook;

+On the backend, extracting the token from req.headers.authorization in authController;

+Recreating the user object adding the token and passing it inside res.json.